mirage/duff/README.md

 be reconstruct with your source.
 The goal is to store `Copy` *opcode* with `off` and `len`, and `Insert` *opcode* which contains entirely slice of your blob.

-Finally, to procude a PACK file in git or ocaml-git, we use this algorithm and this representation to optimize representation of your blobs (cf. `git gc`).
+Finally, to produce a PACK file in git or ocaml-git, we use this algorithm and this representation to optimize storage of your blobs (cf. `git gc`).

 ### Binary